Leon Gast: Other works

-Gast's 2010 project is a documentary entitled Smash His Camera, a film about paparazzo photographer Ron Galella.
+Gast's 2010 documentary Smash His Camera is about paparazzo Ron Galella.
 The film won the award for best director of a documentary at the 2010 Sundance Film Festival.
-Galella got his start in street journalism.
-Galella “is best known for his obsessive ten-year pursuit of Jacqueline Kennedy Onassis, which resulted in a lengthy court case weighing the rights of the press vs. the individual's fight to privacy.”
+Galella got his start in street journalism and is "best known for his obsessive ten-year pursuit of Jacqueline Kennedy Onassis, which resulted in a lengthy court case weighing the rights of the press vs. the individual's fight to privacy.”

+Gast, Richard Chase, and Kevin Keating co-directed the 1983 film Hells Angels Forever, about the motorcycle club Hells Angels.
+The film presents the club through its own mythology, including references to World War II aviation culture, outlaw identity, violence, loyalty, and motorcycle road culture.
+The Angels disliked some of the material in the documentary, and Gast said they tracked him down and beat him up.

-Gast directed his second documentary on a boxing legend, Manny, with Ryan Moore.
-It focuses on the boxing career of Manny Pacquiao, detailing his rise from poverty to the very top of the boxing world.
+In 2014, Gast directed Manny, featuring Ryan Moore and narrated by Liam Neeson.
+It documents the boxing career of Manny Pacquiao, detailing his rise from poverty in the Philippines to the top of the boxing world.

 Personal life and death

 Gast married Geri Spolan in 1991.
 He had two children from a previous marriage.

 Gast died from complications of Alzheimer's disease at his home in Woodstock, New York, on March 8, 2021.